 Personal Protective Equipment (PPE)

-Face coverings are required to be worn in enclosed public spaces.
+Face coverings are required to be worn in enclosed public spaces, including in a vehicle that is operating as part of the business or organization and when in attendance at both indoor and outdoor organized public events.
 Read the Re-opening Ontario Act, 2020 and Hamilton’s Face Coverings and Masks By-law to learn:

 - When and where staff and clients are required to wear masks or face coverings.